allegro/allegro.tech/_posts/2015-06-18-Camus-Compressor.md

 runs in YARN as well as in the local mode and is build on [Spark](https://github.com/apache/spark).

-You can find tools that do similar processing, for example [Hadoop filecrusher](https://github.com/edwardcapriolo/filecrush) and [Camus sweeper](https://github.com/linkedin/camus/tree/master/camus-sweeper).
+You can find tools that perform a similar processing, for example [Hadoop filecrusher](https://github.com/edwardcapriolo/filecrush) and [Camus sweeper](https://github.com/linkedin/camus/tree/master/camus-sweeper).
-Unfortunately both of them do not meet our criteria.
+Unfortunately none of them do meet our criteria.
-Filecrusher is tool that compresses only one directory as single MapReduce job which does not fit scenario with a bunch of directories to process which Camus Compressor supports.
-Camus sweeper is almost ideal but changes partitioning schema (for examples compress hourly paritioned files to daily file) and mixes data locations which leads to problems on reading data by users’ tools.
+Filecrusher is a tool that compresses only one directory as a single MapReduce job which does not fit a scenario with a bunch of directories to process which Camus Compressor supports.
+Camus sweeper is almost ideal but changes the partitioning schema (for examples it compress hourly paritioned files to daily file) and mixes data locations which leads to problems on reading data by users’ tools.
 Both tools cannot replace input directories with compressed files which causes data schema (i.e. Hive Metastore) to be modified.
-Camus Compressor supports Camus directory structure, compress many directories in a single job and does not change data location.
+Camus Compressor supports Camus directory structure, compresses many directories in a single job and does not change data location.

-We tested two compressions formats in our environment: LZO and Snappy.
+We tested two compression formats in our environment: LZO and Snappy.
-At first we compressed data using LZO which is splittable format (files bigger that HDFS block size can be read in parallel) and serves nice decompression speed.
-Unfortunately, we found that big data analyzing tools do not support LZO out of the box (it is shipped on GPL license) and we didn’t want to force users to change their scripts.
-Snappy compression is well supported in plain HDFS commands, Hive and Spark and this is format of our choice.
+At first we compressed the data using LZO which is a splittable format (files bigger that HDFS block size can be read in parallel) and serves nice decompression speed.
+Unfortunately, we found that big data analysis tools do not support LZO out of the box (it is shipped under GPL license) and we didn’t want to force users to change their scripts.
+Snappy compression is well supported in plain HDFS commands, Hive and Spark and this is the format of our choice.
 It is not splittable, but we repartition data to sets of files with size about `2 * [HDFS bock size]` and compress every set into one `.snappy` file.
-As me measured output files in most cases do not exceed block size.
+According to out measurements output files in most cases do not exceed block size.

 ###Usage

-Camus Compressor is written in Spark, requires version 1.2.0 or newer.
+Camus Compressor is written in Spark (requires version 1.2.0 or newer).
-We provide script that automates passing parameters to `spark-submit` and application: `src/main/resources/compressor.sh`.
+We provide script that automates passing of parameters to `spark-submit` and application: `src/main/resources/compressor.sh`.

 Assuming that Your Camus is configured to store data in `/data/camus`